-1.3 Restrictions
+1.4 Restrictions

-1. In preparing this Report, the Receiver has relied upon information sourced from the Companies' books and records and discussions with various parties, including the Receiver's Peruvian legal counsel, GRF's Peruvian legal counsel, GRF's representatives and the Companies' representatives concerning all matters in these proceedings, including the ownership of the Concessions and all litigation related thereto.
+1. In preparing this Report, the Receiver has relied upon information sourced from the Companies' books and records and discussions with various parties, including the Receiver's former Peruvian legal counsel, being Estudio Manini & Asociados, GRF's Peruvian legal counsel, being Rodrigo Elias & Medrano, GRF's representatives and the Companies' representatives concerning all matters in these proceedings, including the ownership of the Concessions and all litigation related thereto.
 The Receiver expresses no opinion or other form of assurance with respect to any matter concerning the Concessions, including the ownership thereof and the respective arguments underlying the Peruvian litigation.
 KSV accepts no responsibility to any party for its reliance on any information in this Report concerning the Concessions and all parties are required to perform their own diligence concerning same.